 - In Ratchet & Clank: Up Your Arsenal, there are occasional parts where you must help the Galactic Rangers in a series of missions on various planets.
 The mission 'Assassination' in Outpost X12, Aridia, can be played several different ways.
 Despite the usual gameplay style of the series, this trope is one method.
 It's surprisingly fun.

-- First Encounter Assault Recon has the level "Urban Decay", where you have to clear an abandoned building of Replica Snipers armed with Type-7 particle beam rifles, which can vaporize you in one hit.
-Luckily, you have the same weapon.
+- First Encounter Assault Recon has the level "Urban Decay", where, to proceed, you have to clear a number of abandoned buildings of Replica Snipers armed with Type-7 particle beam rifles, which can vaporize you in one hit on higher difficulties.
+Luckily, you have the same weapon available.

 - The first level of No One Lives Forever.
 Bruno thankfully tells you where every enemy is coming from before they appear on screen, but experienced (or cocky) players can tell him that they'll handle it themselves for the added challenge.

 - In Unreal 2 when your character gets trapped at the top of a tower after the Skarjj sabotage the elevator at the bottom, you have to use a sniper rifle to protect the engineer who is trying to get to the tower and fix it so that you can get back down.
 Thankfully, although badly outnumbered, your protectee is a Marine with a shotgun who can take down a few enemies before getting overwhelmed, which does give you some room for error.